wilian746/go-generator/README.md

 </p>

 ## What is GO-GENERATOR?
-Go generator is an simple command line interface to generate default files to start your implementation with go in a base pre-configurated.
+Go-Generator is a simple command line interface to generate default files to start your implementation with go in a base pre-configured.
-Currently an generator of code is:
+Currently, the generators of code is:
-- [GORM](https://google.com) - This standart project integrated with relational database your connections is:
+- [GORM](https://google.com) - This standard project integrated with relational database your connections is:
-    - PostgreSQL
+    - PostgresSQL
     - MySQL
     - SQLServer
     - SQLite3